Mattedigital/learning_log/mvc/redux.md

 **Key principles of redux:**

 1. The state is only ever read only.
-2. The state can only ever be changed by dispatching an action.
+2. The state can only ever be changed by dispatching an action. e.g INCREMENT, DECREMENT or ADD\_COMMENT
 3. To describe state mutations you have to write a function that takes the previous state of the app, the action being dispatched  & returns the next state of the app.
 This function needs to be a pure function.
 This function is called the reducer.